Home

 Every parent would relate to most of that, wouldn't they?
 Also, just about everyone on the planet has seen or actually flown a simple kite at some stage in their lives.

-Getting Philosophical About A Toy Kite
+Getting Philosophical About a Toy Kite

 Now, just to add a tiny philosophical point to the line becomes more distant and...

 A good kite not only becomes more distant, it also climbs higher as line is let out.
 Eventually it will stop climbing, but let's not get too technical about it!
-The point is, the climbing kite could represent a kid enjoying the fruits of a good upbringing.
-That is, reaching ever higher points in various spheres as life goes on.

 That brings me to one more philosophical point.
-A simple kite can only perform as designed when operating within the boundary set for it - the constraint of the flying line!
+A simple kite can only perform as designed when operating within the boundary set for it—the constraint of the flying line!
 Cut the line, and the kite will soon end up on the ground, totally unable to fly on its own.
-Kids need boundaries too, according to people who know far more about the topic than I do.

 Now, that last point seems to contradict the poem!
-However, the poem is just being creative with regard to the child 'cutting the string' that holds them to their parents.
+However, the poem is just being creative with regard to the child "cutting the string" that holds them to their parents.
 Not being a textbook on kite flying, there's really nothing wrong with how the poem ends at all.

-More Comments On This Simple Kite
+More Comments on This Simple Kite

 The poem eloquently covers a lot of ground in just a few lines.
-Everything from toddler-hood to young adulthood!
+Everything from toddlerhood to young adulthood!
 The simple kite in the display is also an interesting demonstration of the art of calligraphy.

 There's more to it than just the formation of those attractive flowing characters.
 The sentences themselves can move around and change shape to support the concepts they are expressing.
-For example, see the 3 lines in the close-up below!

 Also, did you notice that the words of the entire poem form a rough outline of the kite itself?
 Just look at that photo near the top of this page again, and imagine that the kite is removed, leaving just the words.